RetroReversing/retroReversing/pages/gba/GBASDKDemos.md

 ---
 #### Oumgai sprites (dolphin/img/Oumgai)
-In the Oumgai folder we have tons of animation framesfor a sea creature presumably called **Oumgai**.
+In the Oumgai folder we have tons of animation framesfor a sea creature known as nautilus in English and **Oumgai** in Japanese.
 These are all in BMP but the resulting .c and .o files are in the **dolphin/Obj** folder.

 File Name | Extension | Description
 ---|---|---